-(A) A minimum of nine large canopy trees, three evergreen trees, and three medium or small canopy trees per acre.
-A minimum of 75 percent of the required trees shall be canopy trees.

-- (B) A minimum of 27 shrubs per acre, where a minimum of 50 percent of the required shrubs shall be evergreen.
+- (A) A minimum of nine large canopy trees, three evergreen trees, and three medium or small canopy trees per acre.
+A minimum of 75 percent of the required trees shall be canopy trees. - (B) A minimum of 27 shrubs per acre.
 One ornamental tree may be substituted for every four shrubs; however, substitution shall not exceed 50 percent of the required shrubs. - (C) Shrubs and ornamental trees along foundation walls of structures shall be planted no closer than two feet and eight feet respectively from the foundation wall.